palapapa/BaseballScoreboard/README.md

 An simple application that acts as a scoreboard for baseball games.
 Can be used for livestreams of baseball games.

+To understand to making of this project, please refer to [this PDF](BaseballScoreboard.pdf).

 ## Controls

 Key        | Description